Georgia04/readme.md/README.md

 ### Hi there I am Georgia Gkegka👋
-I am a Computing Student I specialise in ASP.NET Core MVC, although I have written programs in over 23 languages.
-I specialise in web applications using ASP.NET Core MVC and C#.
-I have created multiple websites with database back ends, various games, and systems to support teaching of computing.
+I am a Computing Student.
+I practice myself on HTML and C# languages.
+I am currenlty working on creating websites that will meet the needs of our customers.
+Website design is one of my interests which I would like to pursue professionally in the future, having expanded even more my knowledge in this field.

-I play tennis, I have recorded in a choir in Abbey Road Studios, and I also been in the audience for Stricly Come Dancing, and met a number of the professional dancers as well as Craig RH.
+Drawing is one of my favourite hobby.
+I practice myself to this and through the drawing I exxpress my feelings.